kyng-cytro/Screen-Time-Bot/README.md

 ## 📣 Try it out

-You can try out Screen-Time bot by visiting this link: https://t.me/screentime_bot
+Screen-Time bot has been deactivated pending rewrite using serverless functions.

 ## 📸 Screenshots